Charles Francis Adams III: Secretary of the Navy

 Adams was appointed Secretary of the Navy on March 5, 1929, by President Herbert Hoover.
 He vigorously promoted public understanding of the Navy's indispensable role in international affairs, and worked strenuously to maintain naval strength and efficiency during the Great Depression.
 He served at the London Naval Treaty in 1930 where he successfully maintained the principle of United States naval parity with Britain.
 In his memoirs, Hoover noted that, had he known Adams at the start of his presidency as well as he did at its end, he would have named Adams his Secretary of State.
 Adams retired from his position on March 4, 1933.

-Adams was a supporter of limited presidential terms, well before the 22nd Amendment passed, and advocated that the Presidents should be required to renounce political parties and that after they left the presidency, should be made ex-officio members of the United States Senate.
+Adams was a supporter of limited presidential terms, well before the Twenty-second Amendment to the United States Constitution passed, and advocated that the Presidents should be required to renounce political parties and that after they left the presidency, should be made ex-officio members of the United States Senate.